Chrome Extensions and Plugins: 6 Must-Have Browser Extensions for 2025

 What are the best extensions for privacy and security?

 Besides uBlock Origin and LastPass, consider HTTPS Everywhere to enforce secure connections, Privacy Badger to block invisible trackers, and Malwarebytes Browser Guard to protect against malicious sites.
-These tools provide layered protection against various online threats.
+These tools provide layered protection against various online threats and work well together without conflicts.

 How do I disable or remove Chrome extensions?